elineasmit/elineasmit/about.md

 I picked up a new hobby in Australia, so when I am not focusing on research, I like to race my bike.

-I am always interested in new thoughts/ideas/collaborations, so feel free to contact me!
+I am always interested in new thoughts/ideas/collaborations, so feel free to get in touch!

+Photo by Ian Wrightson Photography.